 Oriental Pratincoles: long-distance migrant birds

 Oriental Pratincoles, Australia’s most numerous shorebird, spend up to three months in Australia, migrating to various parts of Asia to breed.
 To date, traditional marking using bands and flags has produced little insight into their destinations & migration paths.
-With Argos satellite telemetry, their migration is monitored day by day, surprising even the experts.
+Using 2 g Argos satellite telemetry tags, their migration is monitored day by day by the Australasian Wader Studies Group.
+Trajectories of up to 6350 km have been recorded, surprising even the experts.

 Small bird, long distance